dracudev/learn-hub-app/README.md

 | enrollment_date | DATETIME |                                  |
 | (user_id, course_id) | UNIQUE   | Composite unique constraint |

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run the tests
-5. Submit a pull request

 ## License

 This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.